colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

-The god you pick will determine which cities you can pick as your place of origin, and which bonus you recieve once you get to level 7
+The god you pick will determine which bonus you recieve once you get to level 7, and the cities you can pick from as your place of origin.

 ---